What Happens if I Miss the Deadline for Requesting a Unitary Patent?

 As mentioned above, most countries participating in the Unitary Patent will be providing a safety net that allows late national validation of a European Patent where a request for a Unitary Patent has been rejected after the usual validation deadline.
 Using the safety net, it will be possible to pursue protection via national validation even after expiry of the period for requesting such validation, should a request for a Unitary Patent be rejected after that point.

-This means that, if the one-month deadline for requesting a Unitary Patent is missed, it will be possible to request re-establishment of rights at the EPO in the first instance, with the safety net being used to obtain national validations should the request be refused after expiry of the usual validation period.
+In certain countries this means that, if the one-month deadline for requesting a Unitary Patent is missed, it will be possible to request re-establishment of rights at the EPO in the first instance, with the safety net being used to obtain national validations should the request be refused after expiry of the usual validation period.
+However, in other countries (including Belgium, Estonia, Italy, the Netherlands and Sweden), the safety net will only apply to requests for a Unitary Patent that were filed in due time and rejected for other reasons, such as failure to provide the required translation.
+For this reason, the safety net cannot be used as a back-up in in these countries in the event that a request for re-establishment is refused after expiry of the usual validation period.

-As a request for re-establishment can prove costly due to the substantive nature of the procedure, reliance on the safety net is likely to be reserved for cases in which there is a good chance of being able to show that the one-month deadline for requesting a Unitary Patent was missed in spite of all due care required by the circumstances having been taken.
-In these cases, the savings afforded by obtaining a Unitary Patent are likely to outweigh the costs associated with re-establishment.
-The availability of the safety net will afford proprietors confidence to pursue such savings, in the knowledge that national validations should be available as a fall-back if the right to a Unitary Patent is not ultimately re-established.
+Where the safety net is available as a back-up to a request for re-establishment, reliance on the safety net is likely to be reserved for cases in which there is a good chance of being able to show that the one-month deadline for requesting a Unitary Patent was missed in spite of all due care required by the circumstances having been taken, given that a request for re-establishment can prove costly due to the substantive nature of the procedure.
+In these cases, the savings afforded by obtaining a Unitary Patent are likely to outweigh the costs associated with re-establishment, and the availability of the safety net will afford proprietors confidence to pursue such savings in the knowledge that national validations should be available as a fall-back if the right to a Unitary Patent is not ultimately re-established.
 That said, proprietors for high-value patents may prefer the certainty provided by routine national validation over the potential cost-saving benefits of re-establishment, at least until the safety net provisions have been tested in practice and case law has been established.